star-du/star-du.github.io/_posts/2018-1-30-Dive-Into-Python-Char9&10.md

 And every time you use `to_roman` and `from_roman`, you will need those two tables, so remember to add a calling sentence of `build_lookup_tables()`.

 see **source code** of [unit_testing][ut] and Roman Numeral utility [example1][roman1] and [example2][roman2]
+### summary
+The author of _Dive Into Python3_ offers his valuable insights:
+>Unit testing is not a replacement for other forms of testing, including functional testing, integration testing, and user acceptance testing.
+But it is feasible, and it does work, and once you’ve seen it work, you’ll wonder how you ever got along without it.

+And there seem to be some universal lessons about unit testing, for a vast range of programming languages you might use
++ Designing test cases that are specific, automated, and independent
++ Writing test cases before the code they are testing
++ Writing tests that test good input and check for proper results
++ Writing tests that test bad input and check for proper failure responses
++ Writing and updating test cases to reflect new requirements
++ Refactoring mercilessly to improve performance, scalability, readability, maintainability, or whatever other -ility you’re lacking
+264

 [ut]:https://github.com/star-du/star-du.github.io/blob/master/sourcefile/unit_testing.py
 [roman1]:https://github.com/star-du/star-du.github.io/blob/master/sourcefile/roman2.py